-“Shepherd” designates a couple who are the founding benefactors of a prototype for these programs that was developed at Washington and Lee University.
+“Shepherd” honors the philanthropy of Tom and Nancy Shepherd, who are the founding benefactors of a prototype for these programs that was developed at Washington and Lee University.
 They have nurtured W&L’s program for many years and are contributors and advisers to SHECP.

 SHECP seeks to transform the study of poverty in the United States by building a vibrant consortium of colleges and universities that lead the development of undergraduate poverty studies programs and the support of innovative work in poverty-related pedagogy.

 The poverty studies curriculum begins with gateway coursework at the student’s home institution, followed by community-focused learning opportunities through the SHECP Summer Internship Program.